Southern hairy-nosed wombat: Description

 The southern hairy-nosed wombat is adapted to digging; it has a stocky and robust build, flattened claws, and five digits.
 It is also plantigrade.
 The body length ranges from 772 to 934 mm with a body mass ranging from 19 to 32 kg.
 Its short tail is hidden by its fur.
 The pelage is silky and is typically greyish or tan in colour.
 The wombat grooms itself with its second and third toes, which are fused together, except at the tips.
 The head is robust and flattened and the ears are pointed.
 The snout resembles that of a pig.
 The animal gets its name from the hairs that cover its rhinarium.

 The wombat's incisors resemble those of rodents, and its molars are widely spaced by the palate.
 The teeth keep growing for the entirety of the animal's life, which is likely an adaptation to its harsh diet.
 Compared to the common wombat, the southern hairy-nosed wombat has a larger temporalis muscle and a smaller masseter muscle.
 Also, unlike the northern hairy-nosed wombat, the southern hairy-nosed wombat's nasal bone is longer than the frontal bone.

+Ecology

 Distribution and habitat

 Southern hairy-nosed wombats range though Western Australia, southern South Australia, and south-western New South Wales.
 They live in semiarid to arid grasslands and woodlands.